opencv/opencv-python/README.md

 **Q: Pip fails with ``Could not find a version that satisfies the requirement ...``?**

 A: Most likely the issue is related to too old pip and can be fixed by running ``pip install --upgrade pip``.
-Note that PyPI does not currently support ARM architecture so you can't install these packages for example on Raspberry Pi.
+Note that the wheel (especially manylinux) format does not currently support properly ARM architecture so there are no packages for ARM based platforms in PyPI.
+However, ``opencv-python`` packages for Raspberry Pi can be found from https://www.piwheels.org/.

 **Q: Import fails on Windows: ``ImportError: DLL load failed: The specified module could not be found.``?**